Updated February 16, 2021

 Southern California is packed with things to do that will please every member of the family.

 The shopping scene in California is unmatched.
-Luxury shopping (or window shopping) opportunities are plentiful in Los Angeles, which is home to the world-famous Rodeo Drive.
-Charming boutique shops can be found throughout the state and outdoor malls are available so you can shop while soaking in that California climate.
+Luxury shopping (or window shopping) opportunities are plentiful in Los Angeles, home to the world-famous Rodeo Drive.
+You can find charming boutique shops throughout the state, and outdoor malls are available so you can shop while soaking in that California climate.

 Other activities to enjoy in California include visiting one of the many amusement parks (hello, Disneyland and Universal Studios!), botanical gardens, and zoos (the San Diego Zoo is a must).

-California school districts vary greatly, so make sure to do your research before moving to make sure your kids are going to a school that aligns with their goals.
-Although you can easily find quality public schools with supportive teachers and nurturing environments, California is also home to some of the best private schools in the country.
+California school districts vary greatly, so make sure to do your research before moving to ensure your kids are going to a school that aligns with their goals.
+Although you can easily find quality public schools with supportive teachers and nurturing environments, California is also home to some of the country's best private schools.